2019 Minnesota Chamber of Commerce Federation Priorities

 Ensure access to quality, affordable health care in the commercial market by reducing health care taxes and mandates; expanding product and coverage options for employers and individuals; increasing market competition and stability; encouraging outcome-based payment and delivery reform; and improving consumer engagement and transparency of cost and quality.

-- Improve care outcomes and reduce costs by aligning Minnesota’s Health Records Act with HIPAA (Health Insurance Portability and Accountability Act).
+- Improve care outcomes and reduce costs by aligning Minnesota’s Health Records Act with Health Insurance Portability and Accountability Act (HIPAA).

-Employers must have the flexibility to provide benefits that are appropriate for their workplace and responsive to industry needs.
+Minnesota employers are nationally recognized for providing the best places to work.
+In today’s tight labor market, they provide competitive benefits that help attract and retain talent, tailored to the distinctive needs of their industries and workforce.
 Local governments are right to impose certain requirements on public sector workplaces and local government employees, but enacting employee wage and benefit mandates on private employers is outside city authority.
-We will aggressively pursue opportunities to advance statewide pre-emption of local mandates.
+We will aggressively pursue opportunities to advance statewide preemption of local mandates.
 We will advance and protect employer efforts to develop their own distinctive approaches to competitive employee benefits.
 We oppose attempts by state policymakers to implement mandates at the state level without including reasonable exceptions for the variety and nuances of the many workplaces across Minnesota.

 We support broadly sharing employers’ best practices so all businesses in the state are aware of voluntary approaches to compete for and retain the best employees and maintain progressive workplaces.
-State and local policymakers should be encouraging this trend and not imposing one-size-fits-all mandates.
+State and local policymakers should be encouraging this trend and not imposing one-size-fits-all mandates that don’t work for employers or workers.

-The 2017 legislature passed the largest transportation funding bill in nearly a decade.
-Nearly $2 billion of transportation related sales taxes will be captured and directed to the state’s transportation system over the next 10 years.
+The 2017 Legislature passed the largest transportation funding bill in nearly a decade.
+Nearly $2 billion of transportation-related sales taxes will be captured and directed to the state’s transportation system over the next 10 years.
 This includes 100% of the revenues generated from the sales tax on rental cars and approximately 60% of revenues generated from the sales tax on auto parts.
-The Minnesota Chamber has been a strong advocate for the investment of these transportation related General Fund resources in transportation infrastructure and services.
-We support full dedication of the auto parts sales tax to transportation.
+The Minnesota Chamber has been a strong advocate for the investment of these transportation-related general fund resources in transportation infrastructure and services.
+We support the full dedication of the auto parts sales tax to transportation.

-We will work to accelerate private sector solutions to help Minnesota employers attract and retain the skilled workers needed to compete.
-We will work to continue to build and deploy programs through the Center for Workforce Solutions in partnership with our Federation partners, like the Business Education Networks.
-Legislative solutions should focus on re-directing existing funding to effective programs that meet the needs of the changing economy and employers.
+We will work to accelerate private-sector solutions to help Minnesota employers attract and retain the skilled workers needed to compete.
+We will work to continue to build and deploy programs through the Center for Workforce Solutions, like the Business Education Networks, in partnership with our Federation partners.
+Legislative solutions should focus on ensuring existing funding and programs meet the needs of Minnesota employers and the diversity of industries in our state.

 Tags: 2019 Minnesota Chamber of Commerce Federation Policies, River Heights Chamber of Commerce